Funland Hayling Island

-Funland Hayling Island is an amusement park on Hayling Island, near Portsmouth, England.
+Funland Hayling Island is an amusement park on Hayling Island, in the Havant district, in the county of Hampshire, England.

 Funland Hayling Island contains 18 rides, an amusement arcade (as well as various independently operating arcades nearby), Diane's Diner, a kids' play area and a pirate-themed golf course.

 The park is a typical funfair-styled park with the rides mainly being travelling rides from various independent funfair operators, with some rides sourced from other amusement parks.

 History

 Funland amusement park opened in 1984 on the site of a former Butlins which dated back to the 1930s.
 In 1977 the freehold for the land was passed from Billy Butlin to the Hill family who had been tenants on the land since the 1940s.
 The Hills built the park and upcycled signage from a nearby closed amusement arcade known as Funland.
 The modern Funland has survived three generations with the Hill family and is currently operated by Marshall Hill.